By Molly Patrick

 Do you want happy spa or do you want Ace of Base, jungle, stilettos?

 Either one is an option, even after you ate the donut.
-Yup, the donut isn’t the crime, it’s what happens AFTER you eat the donut that matters most.
+Yup, eating the donut doesn’t cause the mind drama, it’s what you think about eating the donut that causes the mind drama.